-Christmas offers a golden opportunity for the proactive jobseeker.
-A recent survey by reed.co.uk* reveals that just over half of jobseekers believe that companies and recruiters are less likely to read job applications over the Christmas period.
-But in fact many employers are actively looking for employees.
+Christmas offers a golden opportunity for proactive job seekers.
+A recent survey by reed.co.uk* reveals that just over half of job seekers believe that companies and recruiters are less likely to read job applications over the Christmas period.
+But in fact, many employers are actively looking for employees.
 According to Katie Edwards of media recruitment agency PFJ:

 Jobseekers are holding off looking until the New Year and employers are using up the rest of their headcount for the year, so there are far more jobs than candidates before Christmas.

 While other job seekers are cooling their heels in the run-up to Christmas, here’s why you should be actively pursuing new opportunities:

 Many jobseekers postpone submitting applications until the new year, believing their CV will languish in an unattended inbox if sent over Christmas.
 In truth, 33 percent of employees will be in work this Christmas and a further 10 percent will be working from home.
 Even on Christmas Day, your application may well be read, with 56 percent of workers expecting to check their emails on December 25th.